flatcar-archive/flatcar-docs/os/install-debugging-tools.md

 ...
 ```

-You can also specify this in a Container Linux Config:
+You can also specify this in a Flatcar Linux Config:

 ```yaml container-linux-config
 storage: